getodk/docs/odk2-src/xlsx-converter-reference.rst

       | to the users inline, and allows the user to click one item.
   * - select_one_integer
     - | Used to ask the user a multiple choice question and allows the user
       | to click one item.
-Each item can be set to return an integer value.
+Each item must be set to return an integer value.
   * - select_one_with_other
     - | Used to ask the user a multiple choice question, displays the choices
       | to the user, and allows the user to click one item.
 One of the